nilearn/nilearn/doc/extracting_data.rst

 Once voxel signals have been processed, the result can be visualized as images after unmasking (turning voxel signals into a series of images, using the same mask as for masking).
-This step is present in almost all the examples provided in Nisl.
+This step is present in almost all the :doc:`examples <auto_examples/index>` provided in Nisl.

 .. literalinclude:: ../plot_haxby_decoding.py